Midhurst: Rail

-Midhurst was linked by three lines, one from Pulborough in 1866, one from Petersfield in 1864 and one from Chichester in 1881.
+Midhurst was linked by three lines: one from Petersfield in 1864, one from Pulborough in 1866 and one from Chichester in 1881.
 The line from Chichester to Midhurst closed in 1935 to passengers and in 1951 to goods traffic.

 There were two stations, the London Brighton and South Coast Railway's (Chichester to Pulborough) and the London and South Western Railway's.
 All passenger services were concentrated on the LB&SCR station in 1925 by the Southern Railway.
-The last passenger trains ran in 1955.The line remained open, from Pulborough only, for goods traffic until 1964.
+The last passenger trains ran in 1955.
+The line remained open, from Pulborough only, for goods traffic until 1964.